wbsoft/parce/docs/source/treestructure.rst

     ``query``
         Powerful property to find nodes in the tree structure.
 See below.
     ``delete()``
         Remove this node from its parent.
+If the parent becomes empty, it is removed as well.

 Members of Token